JehoOgbo/alx-higher_level_programming/0x07-python-test_driven_development/README.md

-This directory is an introduction to testing in python.
+This directory looks at the concept of test driven development in python paying special attention to docstrings Unittesting was also discussed